-SCHEDULE OF MINIMUM DAYS AND PUPIL-FREE STAFF DEVELOMENT DAYS (EC § 48980): The District is required to advise all parents/guardians of the schedule of minimum days and pupil-free staff development days.
-Please refer to the District's schedule included in this message for the 2018/19 pupil attendance calendar.
-Please refer to the school site annual notice of early/late release days and special testing schedules.
+SCHEDULE OF MINIMUM DAYS AND PUPIL-FREE STAFF DEVELOPMENT DAYS (EC § 48980): The District is required to advise all parents/guardians of the schedule of minimum days and pupil-free staff development days.
+Please refer to the District's website at www.fjuhsd.org for the 2021/22 pupil attendance calendar.
+Please refer to the school's website for early/late release days and special testing schedules.
 If any minimum or pupil-free staff development days are scheduled following the distribution of this notice, the school will notify parent/guardian as early as possible, but not later than one month before the scheduled minimum or pupil-free day.